brightly-salty/qbcanon/literature/european.md

 - He wants to meet the official Klamm, but can't.
 He gets involved with Klamm's mistress Frieda.

+The Trial

+"The Metamorphosis"

+"A Country Doctor"

+"Jackals and Arabs"

 #### Thomas Mann

+Death in Venice

+The Magic Mountain

 - Starts by describing the protagonist as "simpleminded" They talk of the Berghof a lot.
 Hans Castorp is helped by Joachim Ziemssen.
 He